rahafoundation/raha-mobile-app/README.md

 section"](https://facebook.github.io/react-native/docs/running-on-device.html).
 You will need a USB cable to connect your phone to your computer.

-Once you've done so, then plug in your device via USB and...
+Once you've done so, then plug in your device via USB and then do the following:

+1. Open `ios/Raha.xcworkspace` (not `Raha.xcodeproj`!) in XCode, or by
+    running `open path/to/ios/Raha.xcworkspace`.
+1. Set the build target to your phone in the upper left hand corner, next to the play and stop buttons.
+1. Build and run the project by pressing the play button, or going to `Product > Run`.

 #### ... on Android: